Policies & Procedures

 Athletic Training & Rehabilitation Policies and Procedures

-The Intercollegiate Athletics training staff at UC Davis is comprised of certified athletic trainers (ATC's), one full-time head team physician, six volunteer team physicians and one volunteer physical therapist.
+The Intercollegiate Sports Medicine staff at UC Davis is comprised of eight Certified Athletic Trainers (ATC's), one full-time head team physician, six volunteer team physicians and one volunteer physical therapist.
 Please know that your health is of the utmost importance to us.
 Our goal is to keep you playing, but safely.

-There are two athletic training rooms on campus, the Dick Lewis Athletic Training Room in Hickey Gym, and the Pavilion Athletic Training Room in Aggie Stadium and the Dick Lewis Athletic Training satellite facility.
+There are three athletic training rooms on campus, the Pavilion Athletic Training Room in the ARC/Pavilion and the Stadium Athletic Training Room in Aggie Stadium and the Dick Lewis Athletic Training satellite facility.
 These are co-ed facilities so please arrive dressed appropriately.
 The Pavilion Athletic Training Room and Aggie Stadium Athletic training room is where ALL rehabilitation takes place Monday through Friday.

 Intercollegiate Athletics has a full-time head team physician as well as several other team physicians with a variety of sports medicine specialties available for the care of its student-athletes.
 There is a team physician clinic offered in the evenings Monday - Friday in the Pavilion Athletic Training Room.
 ICA also utilizes the Student Health Wellness and Counseling Center for x-ray, musculoskeletal ultrasound and other specialty services.
 We encourage you to communicate with your athletic trainer to schedule an appointment with a team physician at any time you feel it is necessary.
 This request must be made to an ATC who will facilitate the most efficient time and location to fulfill your needs.

 - Report ALL injuries, skin irregularities and illnesses to a staff certified athletic trainer IMMEDIATELY.